alvaro319/FetchRecipes/README.md

 ### Additional Information

-I have pondered replacing the cache manager image persistence by leveraging SDWebImage or KingFisher SDKs.
+I have now created a similar FetchImage project replacing the cache manager image persistence by leveraging Kingfisher (created a wrapper than can also swap out Kingfisher for SDWebImage).
+It can be found here https://github.com/alvaro319/FetchRecipeWithSPM.
 Some other features that may be added are an icon/launch screen along with adding an additional target to this project to include XCTesting.
 I was also thinking of creating a DetailsView when the user selects a recipe from a row.
-Time permitting, these features will be added.
+Time permitting, these features will be added some time in the future.